desmid/mview/README.md

         perl install.pl /folder/on/my/path

-4. If the installer couldn't find a sensible place to install the script, it chooses `~/bin' and you will have to add that to your `PATH', then rehash or login again.
+4. If the installer couldn't find a sensible place to install the script, it chooses `~/bin` and you will have to add that to your `PATH`, then rehash or login again.

 ##### Manual install

-1. Save the archive to your software area, for example, `/usr/local', then uncompress and extract it:
+1. Save the archive to your software area, for example, `/usr/local`, then uncompress and extract it:

         tar xvzf mview-1.66.1.tar.gz

-   This creates a sub-folder `mview-1.66.1' containing all the files.
+   This creates a sub-folder `mview-1.66.1` containing all the files.

 2. Change to this folder.

-3. Edit the file `bin/mview'.
+3. Edit the file `bin/mview`.

-   Set a valid path for the Perl interpreter on your machine after the `#!' at the top of the file, for example:
+   Set a valid path for the Perl interpreter on your machine after the `#!` at the top of the file, for example:

         #!/usr/bin/perl